Houlak/houlak-cli/README.md

 # Houlak CLI

-A command-line tool to simplify database connections through AWS Session Manager.
+A comprehensive command-line tool suite for developers to interact with AWS services.

 ## Overview

-`houlak-cli` is a developer-friendly tool that abstracts the complexity of connecting to RDS databases through AWS Session Manager.
-No need to understand AWS internals - just run a simple command and connect.
+`houlak-cli` is a developer-friendly toolkit that provides multiple tools for interacting with AWS services.
+The tool abstracts the complexity of AWS operations, allowing developers to focus on their work without needing to understand AWS internals.

+Currently, `houlak-cli` includes:
+- **Database connections**: Connect to RDS databases through AWS Session Manager with a simple command

+More tools and commands will be added in the future to expand the capabilities of the CLI.

 ## Prerequisites